 20. Songbird – Fleetwood Mac

 23. The Beatles – Here Comes the Sun

 25. Jeff Buckley – Hallelujah

 How many songs will I need to choose?

-A minimum of four songs for a typical (Western) wedding ceremony: one for the procession when you walk down the aisle (though some brides like to choose a separate song for their bridesmaids), two for the signing, and one for the recessional at the end (usually something upbeat and fun).
+A minimum of four songs for a typical (Western) wedding ceremony: one for the procession when you walk down the aisle (though some couples like to choose a separate song for their bridal party), two for the signing, and one for the recessional at the end (usually something upbeat and fun).